napari/docs/docs/tutorials/fundamentals/installation.md

 running napari will result in an error message asking you to install one of them.

-Running `pip install "napari[all]"` will install the default framework – currently PyQt5, but this could change in the future.
+Running `pip install "napari[all]"` will install the default Qt framework, which is currently PyQt5--but this could change in the future.
+(If you have a Mac with arm64 architecture (Apple Silicon), this will not work--see {ref}`note-m1`.)

 To install napari with a specific framework, you can use: